1921 Alberta general election: United Farmers

-Wise Wood knew midway through the election campaign that his party was going to form government.
+Wise Wood stated midway through the election campaign that his party was going to form government.
 In a famous speech he gave in Medicine Hat on July 8, 1921, he was quoted as saying "Farmers may not be ready to take over government, but they are going to do it anyway".
 He also said in that speech that he would have preferred that only his 20 best candidates were elected, to form the opposition, but he said he expected there would be a lot more than that elected.

-The UFA's sitting MLAs - George Hoadley, Alexander Moore and James Weir, formerly of the NPL - were re-elected in 1921.
+The UFA's sitting MLAs - George Hoadley (formerly a Conservative), Alexander Moore and James Weir, formerly of the NPL - were re-elected in 1921.

-Split in the Labour forces
+Split in the Labour forces in Edmonton

-The campaign was contested by two provincial labour parties: a main party named the Dominion Labor and a separate group in Edmonton named the Independent Labor Party.
+The campaign was contested by two provincial labour parties: a main party named the Dominion Labor Party and a separate group in Edmonton named the Independent Labor Party.

 The Dominion Labor Party ran candidates in the primarily urban ridings of Calgary, Edmonton, Lethbridge and Medicine Hat.
-Its President Holmes Jowatt declining to seek office himself, instead devoting his energies help other candidates.
+Its president, Holmes Jowatt, declined to seek office himself, instead devoting his energies to help candidates.

-At the beginning of the election Independent Labor Party offered to nominate Edmonton area candidates at a joint convention with the DLP, to prevent the splitting of the labour vote and use the co-operative good-will to eventually unite the parties.
+At the beginning of the election, Independent Labor Party offered to nominate Edmonton area candidates at a joint convention with the Edmonton DLP, to prevent the splitting of the labour vote in that district and use the co-operative good-will to eventually unite the parties.
+Edmonton being a multiple-member district meant a joint slate was feasible.
 The Dominion Labor Party declined the offer, stating that to do so would divide its own ticket.

 Among the ILP candidates was pioneer photographer Ernest Brown, soon after to lead meetings of the Communist Party, which had been formed in May 1921.

+For different reasons, in Calgary, sitting city councillor Annie Gale and F.C.
+Potts ran in Calgary as independent labour candidates.
+Both were unsuccessful.